-All Builders, Owners, contractors, subcontractors and/or their designated representatives shall comply with the following Design Review Procedures to gain approval for any Improvement to property within the District.
-All construction undertaken in the District, whether new residential construction, subsequent exterior renovations, remodels, or home site Improvements, including but not limited to, walks, driveways, drainage, fencing, lighting, landscape planting, or other exterior Improvements, is subject to review and approval under these Design Guidelines.
-Unless otherwise specifically stated herein, drawings or plans for a proposed Improvement must be submitted to the AC and written approval of the AC must be obtained before the Improvements are made.
-The AC shall not charge any fees for review; however, any reasonable engineering, consulting, or other fee incurred by the AC for review of proposed Improvement(s) will be assessed to the Owner requesting approval.
+All Builders, Owners, contractors, subcontractors and/or their designated representatives shall comply with the following Design Review Procedures in order toto gain approval for any improvement to property within the Mountain Vista Community District.
+All construction that is to be undertaken in the District these neighborhoods, whether new residential construction, subsequent exterior renovations, remodels, or home site improvement Improvements, including but not limited to, walks, driveways, drainage, fencing, lighting, landscape planting, or other exterior improvement Improvements, is subject to review and approval under these Design Guidelines.
+Unless otherwise specifically stated herein, drawings or plans for a proposed improvement Improvement must be submitted to the AC and the written approval of the AC must be obtained before the improvement Improvement are made.
+The AC shall not charge any fees for review; however, any reasonable engineering, consulting, or other fee incurred by the AC for reviewing any of proposed improvement(s) will be assessed to the Owner requesting approval.